LottieHQ/laravel-react-assessment/README.md

     3. TODO::Add correct link/branch above

 # Setup server instructions
+1. Navigate to `/server` and copy `.env.example` into a filed named `.env`
-1. If you are a windows user please ensure you have XAMPP running, with the `MySQL` instance running.
+2. If you are a windows user please ensure you have XAMPP running, with the `MySQL` instance running.
-2. Navigate into the `/server` directory
+3. Navigate into the `/server` directory
-3. Run `php artisan migrate`
+4. Run `php artisan migrate`
     1. If you are prompted to created the database 'locations' please accept
-4. Run `php artisan serve`
+5. Run `php artisan serve`
-5. Run `php artisan db:seed`
+6. Run `php artisan db:seed`

 # Setup client instructions
-1. Navigate into the `/client` directory
+1. Navigate into the `/client` directory in your terminal
+2. Run `npm install`
-2. Run `npm run dev`
+3. Run `npm run dev`
-3. A URL should be presented to you, please visit it:
+4. A URL should be presented to you, please visit it:
     1. http://127.0.0.1:5173/

 ---